IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

 serving on 8080
 ```

-- To export the file system of a running container: `podman export hello > hello1.tar`
+- To export the file system of a running container: `podman export hello1 > hello1.tar`

 - List the files on the file system: `tar -tvf hello1.tar`.
 Note that this is a very small image.